 True oder False.
 In this case both hosts are reachable.

-With ping the source is always localhost.
-With Test-Connection you can specify the Source Computer.
+When using ping the source is always localhost.
+But the good news is: You can specify a Source Computer.

 Test-Connection -Source dc01 -Destination server03